Important Features And Tips For Studio Headphones For Recording

 Budget-Friendly Options

 If you’re just starting out or working with a limited budget, there are still some great studio headphones available that won’t break the bank.
-These budget-friendly options offer decent sound quality and are suitable for home studios or beginners who are looking for an affordable yet reliable option.
+These -friendly options offer decent sound quality and are suitable for home studios or beginners who are looking for an affordable yet reliable option.

 1. Audio-Technica ATH-M20x: Priced under $50, these headphones provide a balanced sound with good clarity.
 They have a closed-back design that offers some noise isolation, making them suitable for recording in a relatively quiet environment.